 - Don't name your dog something that others may find offensive or embarrassing.
 This includes potential racial or cultural slurs, general insults, crass slang terms, and anything that has a curse word in it.
-Do you really want to call out to your dog “Poophead” and have the whole neighborhood hear it?
+Do you really want to call out “Poophead” and have the whole neighborhood hear it?
 What will your vet’s office call your dog if you name him “Fartface?”
 Not to mention, these names imply a general sense of disrespect for your canine friend.

 - Try not to pick a complicated name like Sir Fluffy Von Wagglestein unless you plan to actually use a simplified call name like “Sir Fluffy.”

-- Avoid changing an adult dog’s name if the dog knows it already.
-If you must change the name, choose one that sounds similar.
+- As a general rule, avoid changing an adult dog’s name if the dog knows it well.
+If you must change the name, try choosing one that sounds similar.
 “Bailey” can be changed to “Hailey” or “Kaylee,” and “Charlie” can easily become “Harley” or “Farley.”

-Consider your dog’s appearance and personality.
+- Consider your dog’s appearance and personality.
 You can choose a descriptive name like “Dottie” for a Dalmatian, “Shorty” for a Dachshund, or “Happy” for a jovial mutt, but this has been done many times before.
-On the other hand, it can be cute to pick a name that describes the opposite of your dog, such as “Tiny” for a Mastiff or “Attila” for a little Yorkie.
+On the other hand, it can be cute to pick a name that describes the opposite of your dog, such as “Tiny” for a mastiff or “Attila” for a wee Yorkie.

-You might get the idea for a name because reminds you of a certain place, incident or item.
-For instance, a dog found as a stray puppy at The Home Depot might be named “Depot.”
+- Your name choice could be based on a certain place, incident, or item.
+For instance, a dog found as a stray at The Home Depot might be named “Depot.”
 A dog born or adopted in the spring can be called “Petal” or “Blossom.”
-A dog might be named “Converse” after a Converse shoe is the first thing the puppy chews up.
+A dog might be named “Converse” if a Converse shoe is the first thing the puppy chews up.

-Some people like to name their dogs after famous celebrities or historical figures.
-For instance, a classical music lover might name a dog Brahms or Mozart.
+- Some people like to name their dogs after celebrities or historical figures.
+For instance, a classical music lover might name a dog "Brahms" or "Mozart."
 Sports fans might pick the first or last names of their favorite players.
-Literature enthusiasts might name a dog after a favorite author.
-There are dogs named after famous actors or the memorable characters they played.
+Literature enthusiasts might name a dog after a favorite author or character.

-Another fun idea, if you like the idea of a theme, is to name your dog (or dogs) after something you enjoy.
-Wine enthusiasts might consider something like “Merlot” or “Riesling.”
+- Another fun idea, if you like the idea of a theme, is to name your dog after something you enjoy.
+Wine enthusiasts might consider “Merlot” or “Riesling.”
 Scientists could name their dogs after chemical elements.
 Anglophiles, look no further than snappy British slang.
-If you are really into fancy cheeses, you can have dogs named Roquefort, Stilton, and Limburger, and so on.
+If you are really into certain foods—say, cheese—you might fancy "Roquefort," "Stilton," or "Limburger."